jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/File handling.md

 ## Add multiple files with SQL data provider

 This example uses the `text-field` with `mediaType: image` and `isMultiple: true` to add multiple images to SQL.
-The `conversion` of the files is done in the SQL function.&#x20;
+The `conversion` of the files is done in the SQL function.

 :::CodeblockTabs
 sql-add-widget-multiple-function.jigx